remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 ~~~~

 We loop over all instructions, so we'll see each pair both ways round (e.g a,b and b,a).

+We very much want to avoid swapping with a memory address, as that has expensive locking semantics (http://en.wikibooks.org/wiki/X86_Assembly/Data_Transfer#Data_Swap)

 ~~~~
 @Add Dependencies@ +=